 About the Artist

-From an early age Lucia Neare (Seattle) has dedicated herself to channeling the creative force through various art forms.
+Lucia Neare (Seattle) has dedicated herself to channeling the creative force through various art forms from an early age.
 She is a classical singer, theater designer, sculptor, performer, producer, and teacher.
 A Manhattan native and the daughter of a gay fashion designer and a misguided heiress, Lucia grew up in California surrounded by the pervasive influence of the arts.
-As a vocal artist Neare is unique in that she has trained extensively and performed both in western classical music and the south Indian Karnatic classical vocal tradition.
+As a vocal artist, she is unique in that she has trained extensively and performed both in western classical music and the south Indian Karnatic classical vocal tradition.
 She is artistic director of Lucia Neare’s Theatrical Wonders, a company that creates free large-scale site specific theatrical works.

-Her Wonders include Ooo La La: A May Day Spectacular, which transformed downtown Seattle into a grand corridor of whimsy on May 1, 2008, drawing thousands into a world of sweet elegance.
+Ooo La La: A May Day Spectacular transformed downtown Seattle into a grand corridor of whimsy on May 1, 2008, drawing thousands into a world of sweet elegance.
 The work was commissioned by 4Culture’s Site Specific Performance Network and GGLO, and was supported by SAFECO.
 Other work includes Lullaby Carriage, a free outdoor mobile interdisciplinary performance celebrating the night.
 Inspired by the mythology of the night sky, this Wonder offers audience members passage in giant horse-drawn canopy beds through an illuminated land of dreams.

-A specialist in sacred performance, Neare has served as a soloist for many Northwest choirs, sung for Orca whales (via underwater speakers), performed in temples throughout south India and atop the Pyramids of Teotihuacán, Mexico.
-Her design work has been seen at The University of Washington PATP, Seattle Novyi, On the Boards, The Square Room, Velocity, R.E.D, 911 Media Arts, and the Fremont Arts Council’s 2005 Summer Solstice Pageant.
-Neare maintains a private voice studio, teaches at Freehold Theater and The Moon Paper Tent, and serves as a frequent artist-in-residence at Summit School.
-She studied theater/ contemporary performance at Naropa University, and holds a degree from Mount Holyoke College.
+A specialist in sacred performance, Lucia has served as a soloist for many Northwest choirs, sung for Orca whales (via underwater speakers), performed in temples throughout south India and atop the Pyramids of Teotihuacán, Mexico.
+Her design work has been seen at the University of Washington PATP, Seattle Novyi, On the Boards, The Square Room, Velocity, R.E.D, 911 Media Arts, and the Fremont Arts Council’s 2005 Summer Solstice Pageant.
+She maintains a private voice studio, teaches at Freehold Theater and The Moon Paper Tent, and serves as a frequent artist-in-residence at Summit School.
+She studied theater/contemporary performance at Naropa University, and holds a degree from Mount Holyoke College.

 Information included above was provided by artist at the time of application.